ddennis/denux/README.md

 # Denux.js
 An example on how to make a reusable solutions using the new Context API.
 It uses the basic concepts from Redux like reducers/combineReducers and dispatcher.

-Try an example on codesandbox: https://codesandbox.io/s/xvjx5n5vpw
+### Try It
+You can try an interactive version here: https://codesandbox.io/s/xvjx5n5vpw

 ### install